-Like our other established and award-winning Postgraduate Diplomas, this one will include 6 modules, each of 6 weeks duration, studied in 1 calendar year, entirely online.
+Like our other established and award-winning Postgraduate Diplomas, the Renal Medicine Diploma online course will include 6 modules, each of 6 weeks duration, studied in 1 calendar year, entirely online.

 Equipping you with the knowledge and skills to be able to confidently diagnose and initiate management of patients with acute kidney injury (AKI) and chronic kidney disease (CKD).

 Providing you with the knowledge and skills to be able to confidently manage AKI patients and understand when referral to secondary care is appropriate and necessary.

 Helping you to confidently manage CKD patients and understand when referral to secondary care is appropriate and necessary.

 Giving you a comprehensive understanding of systemic disease on the kidney and how to provide evidence based care for these complex conditions.

 Enabling you to confidently manage general medical and surgical problems in the dialysis and transplant patient from a primary care perspective.

 Equipping you with the skills and knowledge to provide patient-centered care that empowers them to access healthcare advice and treatment options pertinent to their circumstances, and helping them to make informed decisions that maximises their quality of life.

 Our Postgraduate Diploma is specifically designed for healthcare professionals frequently seeing patients displaying symptoms of kidney disease who aren’t renal specialists.